-- Full Modernization of Eastowne & Etna Elevators- Both the Eastowne Manor and Etna House elevators are in need of replacement.
-The modernization would PMHA to keep the elevators running safely, reliably and in an energy-efficient manner.
+- 1. Full Modernization of Eastowne & Etna Elevators- Both the Eastowne Manor and Etna House elevators are in need of replacement.
+The modernization would allow PMHA to keep the elevators running safely, reliably and in an energy-efficient manner.
 Completion of the project will require temporary displacement of residents.
 The estimate for the replacement of the elevators at both properties is approximately \$293,500.
 The buildings' machine rooms, elevator shafts, and pits all must be brought up to existing code requirements whenever the controller is replaced.
-The cost associated is not included in the budget estimates. - 2.
-Roof Replacement- Roofs at both properties will be replaced. - 3.
-Intercom & Door System Replacement- The properties currently utilize key fob security doors and individual intercom systems for the added security and safety of tenants.
-The systems are in disrepair and in need of replacement. - 4.
+The cost associated is not included in the budget estimates.
+As of the writing of this Plan, PMHA was planning preliminary discussions on the project with our architect within the next several months, and it is estimated that the project will take approximately a year to plan. - 2.
+Roof Replacement- The Etna House roof replacement was completed on June 7, 2023.
+The Eastowne Manor roof replacement is in progress as of the date of the writing of this Plan, and the project is almost complete. - Intercom & Door System Replacement- The Etna House system replacement was completed as of November 10, 2022.
+The Eastowne Manor system replacement is pending. - 4.
 Community Room, Computer Lab and Lobby Upgrade- The community spaces are essential to the socialization of the elderly and disabled residents of these properties.
 The spaces are used as gathering rooms, the venue for social events, and recreational activities.
 Service providers also use the space to host events pertaining to the health and welfare of residents.
 The spaces are in need of upgrades.
 The community room upgrades will include the replacement of tables, chairs, flooring, window coverings, and upgrades to the kitchenettes.
 Computer Lab upgrades will include new flooring, the installation of new computer workstations, and the removal of existing plumbing and cabinetry.
 The lobby upgrades will include the purchase of replacement furniture and accessories.
 All spaces will include painting/wallpaper.
+As of the date of the writing of this Plan, discussion plans for the project have commenced, and PMHA is researching potential contractors to obtain furniture for the common spaces.
+Work on this project should begin prior to the end of 2023.